Updated 18th March 2021

 April to September is the peak time for races and cycling sportive events.
 We have the Wicklow 200 and 100 – Etape du Tour – La Marmotte An Post cycling Series and many other Hilly sportive.
 Which hopefully will be open this year

 Is your climbing inferior?

-If you feel that your climbing is inferior and having a negative effect on your performance don’t worry.
-Big improvements are possible! you can go from struggling to flying by following these 7 great tips
+Do you feel that your climbing is inferior and having a negative effect on your performance.
+If so, don’t worry.
+Big improvements are possible with some changes!
+Here’s how you you can go from struggling to flying uphills.

 1 Don’t waste your time and effort

-Its going to take top class Performance nutrition …… but it can still be lots of FUN.
-Getting a well qualified experienced coach to work with you could also avoid a lot of wasted time and effort.
+Its going to take well planned progressive training plans.
+And top class Performance nutrition as well as a healthy balanced lifestyle. …… but it can still be lots of FUN.
+Working with a well qualified experienced coach could also avoid a lot of wasted time and effort.

 2 Time management

+Use your time wisely.
 Can you find more time for training without adding to the stress in your life? can you train before work / college or directly from work or college.
-For example if you can make your training part of your commute?
+For example can you make your training part of your commute?

 is there a gym close to where you work with a watt bike to train on at lunchtime? or maybe there’s core strength sessions available. this is all a great help if you have a partner or family.
 You are home when training is finished, rather than having to go home then back out training.